fusioninventory/fusioninventory.github.io/documentation/faq.md

 NetBSD, DragonFlyBSD, AIX, Solaris, HP-UX.
 The agent shares the same codebase on all these platforms.

-An agent for Android is also available on [Google Play](https://play.google.com/store/apps/details?id=org.fusioninventory).

 ## Is FusionInventory agent compatible with OCS Inventory NG Server?

 Yes, your server will need to be configured to accept the Fusioninventory UserAgent in the ocsinventory-server.conf